-If you’ve been reading about European vehicles like McLaren, you’ve likely come across the measurement “PS.”
-PS is used when discussing a vehicles power, similarly to horsepower.
-It’s not immediately clear, however, what exactly PS is.
-As a result, people tend to ask us here at McLaren Chicago: what is PS, and how does it compare to horsepower?
+If you’ve been researching European vehicles like McLaren, you may have encountered the term “PS” when discussing a car’s power, similar to horsepower.
+However, the exact meaning of PS isn’t always clear.
+This often leads people to ask us at McLaren Chicago: What is PS, and how does it compare to horsepower?
+Let’s find out.

 PS was created to be the metric equivalent of horsepower.
 The letters stand for “pferdestärke,” which actually translates to “horsepower” in German.
 One PS is equal to about 0.9863 of one horsepower.